amottier/test/README.md

 # test
 test

-Currently testing Jenkins pipeline job with Jenksfile define in job configuration
+Currently testing Jenkins pipeline job with Jenksfile define in job configuration on a dev branch instead of master